Blepharitis from Eyelash Extensions

 Keep hand sanitizer at your station for use during service.
 (Apply at least a dime-sized amount of hand sanitizer to the palm of one hand.
 Rub hands together for 30 seconds, for product to be effective.

-Disinfecting your lash supplies:
+Disinfecting your lash supplies

 *Reusable tools much be cleaned properly before disinfection.
 Any surface debris will reduce the effect of the disinfectant, and can cause cross-contamination.